U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 In-Cabin

 Small cats, dogs, and birds may travel in-cabin to select destinations.
-Fees range from $75 to $200 each way.
+Fees range from $150 to $200 each way.
 Carriers may not be larger than 18” x 11” x 11” and count toward your carry-on allowance.

 Service Animals

-Service dogs fly free on Delta with a complete DOT Service Animal Form at least 48 hours before travel.
+Service dogs fly free on Delta with a complete DOT Service Animal Form completed at least 48 hours before travel.
 The animal should fit in the space at your feet.

 For additional information, visit the airline’s Pet Travel on Delta page.